-Take a Beer or Winery Tour
+Take a Beer or Winery Tour (Or Shopping Tour)

 - Orlando Brewing, one of Orlando’s first breweries established in 2006, uses only organic ingredients which has made it the first brewery to be declared “Fresh from Florida.”
 Crooked Can Brewing Company, located inside Plant Street Market in Historical Downtown Winter Garden, holds Sunday tours lead by knowledgeable tour guides who delve into the history of their beer and the liquor barrel aging process.